GilbertEmodi/Set-Up-Kubernetes-Deployment-part2-/README.md

 ### Project reflection

-This project took me approximately 2 hours.
+This project took me approximately 1hours.
 The most challenging part was running into the AWS CLI errors in the begining.
 I had make sure the Linux environment was perfectly set up to interact with Docker and AWS services like EKS and ECR.

 Something new that I learnt from this experience was how to properly set up the AWS CLI to run linux commands that help streamline my Kubernetes cluster deployment.